mileperhour/localtuya-homeassistant/README.md

    NOTE: You can do as changes as you want in scripts ant/or yaml files.
 But: You can't declare your "custom_component" as "tuya", tuya is a forbidden word from 0.88 version or so.
 So if you declare a switch.tuya, the embedded (cloud based) Tuya component will be load instead custom_component one.

    NOTE2: tuya-sw01, TUYA-SW01, is the name (friendly name), so you can name it as you want, regarding to change this word every where it appears.
+Really you can name the sensors not using the name of the original switch.
+But the recomendation is to do it, so you can know what sensor it is (to be more traceable).

 # Thanks to:
 sean6541, for the working (standard) Python Handler for Tuya devices.